 Jan provides Pastoral Care to Knox Church members, family and friends.
 She loves to keep in touch with each and every member young and old throughout the parish by contacting them by phone and visiting their homes, hospitals and other locations to help and offer friendship and support.
 Jan is on the New Zealand Board of World Day of Prayer.
 She assists with a church preschool music programme and keeps in touch with her family in the North Island and Canada.

-Daniel Cooper is a postgraduate student at the University of Canterbury, studying towards a MMus in conducting with professor Mark Menzies.
-In 2018 Daniel graduated with a Bachelor of Music with First Class Honours in performance organ from UC.
-Daniel works as a free lance performer, conductor and teacher throughout Christchurch and holds numerous musical leadership roles within the community, including Director of Music and Organist at Knox Presbyterian Church, and Director of the Christchurch Liedertafel Male Voice Choir.
+Daniel Cooper is a postgraduate student at the University of Canterbury.
+In 2018 Daniel graduated with a Bachelor of Music with First Class Honours in performance organ from UC, and MMus in 2020.
+Daniel works as a freelance performer, conductor and teacher throughout Ōtautahi Christchurch and holds numerous musical leadership roles within the community, including Organist at Knox Presbyterian Church, and Director of the Christchurch Liedertafel Male Voice Choir.
 Daniel is particularly passionate about directing and performing (often at the same time) the 'un-sung' master works for organ, choir, and orchestra.
-In his capacity of Director of the Knox Singers, Daniel has been responsible for several New Zealand premiers of music by Philip Glass, Arvo Pärt, John Cage, and La Monte Young.
 In 2018 and 2019 Daniel participated in conducing workshops led by CSO chief conductor Benjamin Northey.
-Early in 2019 Daniel co-founded a specialist baroque music group in Christchurch, Seasoning Ensemble, which has gone on to present a highly successful series of concerts in Christchurch and the wider Canterbury region.
+Early in 2019 Daniel co-founded a specialist baroque music group in Christchurch, Seasoning Ensemble, which has gone on to present a highly successful series of concerts in Ōtautahi Christchurch and the wider Canterbury region.
 Daniel thrives on pushing the limits of accepted practices and interpretations, to challenge audiences expectations and open them up to a whole new way of thinking and listening to music.

 Knox Singers Co-ordinator: Bronwyn Wiltshire